 Judith Heimann 9/10

 Explore Borneo through the eyes of WWII soldiers who are shot down and rescued by headhunters deep in the heart of Borneo.
+I read this book during one of my three trips to Borneo so this book probably had more meaning for me than the average reader.

 Genome